CoolJH2K/prework-study-guide/README.md

 N/A

 ## License
 This uses the MIT License.
-For more in formation, check out the LICENSE in the repo.
+For more information, check out the LICENSE in the repo.